fgimenez/orientdb-cookbook/README.md

 It has been tested on Ubuntu 12.04, but should work on any platform where Java 1.6 works.

 The only dependency is with opscode's java cookbook.
-For testing the cookbook with Vagrant you need the vagrant-berkshelf plugin also
+For testing the cookbook with Vagrant you need the vagrant-berkshelf and vagrant-omnibus plugins also (hopefully this will be handled by vundler soon...)

 Attributes
 ----------